 Hand and machine written C, Java, assembly language, Dylan, inter-language binding definitions. [report][presentation]

 A custom-written, C++ remote debugger for an in-house Domain Specific Language.
-Written in 3 weeks at the end of a work placement with BT, working on the new emergency services call handler system.
+Written in 3 weeks at the end of a work placement with BT, working on the new Emergency Services (999) call handler system.
 Has limited live code replacement ability.
-Previous debug ability was a 1-line text gadget with the currently running line of code, or breakpointing inside the DSL interpreter.
+Previous debug ability was a 1-line text gadget showing the currently running line of code, or breakpointing inside the DSL interpreter itself.
 Project was just about to be moved from development to maintenance with an outsourced team.
 This debugger allowed them to debug problems at the business logic level, where almost all the bugs lay, rather than the C++ implementation code.

-Email: paul@scotek.org , stxpd5@nottingham.ac.uk , paul.dempster@nottingham.edu.cn , dempstep@dcs.gla.ac.uk (old addresses for search engines)
+Email: paul@scotek.org , paul.dempster@nottingham.edu.cn , stxpd5@nottingham.ac.uk , dempstep@dcs.gla.ac.uk, paul@scotek.demon.co.uk (old addresses for search engines)